I didn’t expect Valentine’s Day to be so painful.

 3. Treat yourself!

 This is another proactive way to turn around what can be a hard day.
 Buy a sunny bouquet for yourself to brighten your kitchen or bedroom.
 Indulge in a relaxing pedicure or treat yourself to a movie with that full bucket of popcorn and Diet Coke®.
-Do something for you to lift your spirits – whether it’s a long hike or reading in the coffee shop.
+Go to the movies alone (slowly becoming new favorite for me).
+Do something for you to lift your spirits–whether it’s a long hike or reading in the coffee shop.
 Just writing this is inspiring me to make plans!

 4. Stay clear of triggers.

 Be aware of what sends your emotions spiraling into a funk.
-It might be certain songs, a restaurant filled with couples or a grocery store teeming with men shopping for their Valentine.
-When we know our triggers, we can avoid them and choose instead some of the positive steps listed above.
+It might be certain songs, a restaurant filled with couples, or a grocery store teeming with men shopping for their Valentine.
+When we know our triggers, we can avoid them and choose instead some of the positive steps listed here.

 6. Give your pain to God.